CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 Report any issues/problems in issues

 # ❓Supported Versions:
-+ A few 1.19 versions (more to come)
++ 1.19 Versions
++ 1.20 Versions

 </strong>

 # 🛠️ Building
 Install the requirements.
-Cd into the folder first. </br>
+Cd into the root folder first. </br>
 ```
-pip install -r requirements.txt
+pip install -r willow/build-requirements/requirements.txt
 ```
 Turning it into an exe </br>
 ```
 pip install pyinstaller
 ```
-go to: https://customtkinter.tomschimansky.com/documentation/packaging for more help with the packaging part.

 ```
-pyinstaller --noconfirm --onedir --windowed --add-data "<CustomTkinter Location>/customtkinter;customtkinter/"  "launcher.py"
+.\willow.exe --compile .
 ```

+Navigate to dist or go to willow/builds

 # 📕Libraries
 Used to get download links: </br>